 Context in Chloé Fall/Winter 2026

 The Paris season has seen several houses searching for new visual languages after recent creative reshuffles.
-For many brands, the central question remains the same:
+For many brands, the central question repeats itself — how does a house translate its historical codes into the present without becoming nostalgic?

 From Karl Lagerfeld’s bohemian romanticism in the 1970s to Phoebe Philo’s quietly modern reinterpretations in the early 2000s, the house has repeatedly returned to the idea of the Chloé woman as a figure moving freely between romance and reality.

-Instead, Kamali frames the season around a deeper cultural reference: folk tradition and collective memory.
+Kamali frames the season around a deeper cultural reference: folk tradition and collective memory.

 A delicate lace blouse appears beneath a structured blazer.
+A prairie dress is paired with a masculine coat.
+A romantic tiered skirt is grounded by leather trousers.

 Silhouette provides the clearest visual language of the collection.

-a soft, flowing upper structure paired with elongated vertical lines through the skirt or dress.
+Across the runway, the proportions stay consistent — a soft, flowing upper structure paired with elongated vertical lines through the skirt or dress.

 Key shapes include: